-Through the Dental Clinic Resource Program, America’s ToothFairy expands delivery of oral health services by providing an array of support to non-profit dental service providers.
+Through the Dental Resource Program (DRP), America’s ToothFairy expands delivery of oral health services by providing an array of support to non-profit dental service providers.
 Our goal is to decrease their operating costs and increase their capacity to provide services for children.

 Eligibility Requirements: Member clinics must demonstrate a shared commitment to oral health education, prevention of pediatric dental disease, and addressing barriers to care.
 Member clinics are:

 - Non-profit organizations

 - Committed to delivering oral health education at each encounter with a child